oluwaseunadenuga/ThreatLens_-Lab/README.md

 ## Overview

 ThreatLens was built to demonstrate dual competency: **security tool development** and **applied threat intelligence analysis**.
-Unlike off-the-shelf OSINT tools, ThreatLens is architected from source — a production-grade React application with TypeScript, Tailwind CSS, and an integrated AI Analyst module that classifies findings and generates remediation-ready reports.
+Unlike off-the-shelf OSINT tools, ThreatLens is architected from source — a production-grade React application with TypeScript, Tailwind CSS and an integrated AI Analyst module that classifies findings and generates remediation-ready reports.

 **What it does:**